wfus/Fully-Homomorphic-Image-Processing/README.md

-# Fast Homomorphic Video Transcoding
+# Fast Homomorphic Image Processing

-## Idea behind FHE Video Transcoding
+These days neural networks and fully homomorphic encryption are a meme.
+For example, Microsoft demonstrated with Cryptonets of a neural network generating predictions fully homomorphically on the MNIST dataset.
+However, it would be useful to have a way to preprocess images homomorphically.
+Consider the use case where an edge device sends a homomorphically encrypted image to a server that runs a prediction algorithm with two neural networks that take in different sized features, as is common.
+It would be prohibitive to make the edge device homomorphically encrypt two copies of the images, since that would be prohibitively expensive.
+Therefore, having proprocessing and feature extraction computed homomorphically will provide much more flexibility for homomorphic neural nets.

+### Homomorphic Bilinear Image Resizing

+### Homomorphic Bicubic Image Resizing

+### Homomorphic JPEG-2 Encoding
-Video transcoding cuts the frames of the video into blocks, which is then compressed using frequency analysis.
+Image compression cuts the frames of the video into blocks, which is then compressed using frequency analysis.
 To compress video homomorphically, we implement the [discrete cosine transform](https://en.wikipedia.org/wiki/Discrete_cosine_transform) and multiply by a [quantization](https://en.wikipedia.org/wiki/Quantization_(image_processing)) factor to throw away the higher frequencies of our image.

-###  Simple Example: JPEG-2 Encoding

-Since JPEG encoding is similar, we implemented FHE video transcoding for JPEG encoding first.

 ![JPEG workflow](docs/jpgworkflow.png)

 ## Installation Instructions